luissanher-g/CCNA-Notes/README.md

 # 📚 CCNA 200-301 Study Notes & Resources
 Welcome!
 This repository contains my personal notes, summaries, and resources compiled while preparing for the Cisco Certified Network Associate (CCNA 200-301) certification exam.
+All notes are being created using Obsidian, leveraging its Markdown format and interlinking capabilities to aid in studying.

 🎯 The purpose of this repository is to: